apache/activemq-website/src/components/classic/documentation/how-do-i-use-ssl.md

 ### Working Around Java 7 SSL Bugs

 As noted by issue AMQ-5970, it seems some versions of Java 7 have problems with SSL sessions that need to use the Diffie-Hellman cypher suite.
-If you run into this issue, just copy the Bouncy Castle bcprov-jdk15on-148.jar to ActiveMQ Classic's lib directory and restart your broker.
+If you run into this issue, just copy the Bouncy Castle bcprov-jdk15on-148.jar to ActiveMQ's lib directory and restart your broker.

 ### Useful links